buildit/bookit-server/README.md

 See meeting list at [http://localhost:8888/rooms/nyc/meetings?start=2017-03-08?end=2017-03-12](http://localhost:8888/rooms/nyc/meetings?start=2017-03-08?end=2017-03-12)

+## App config
+It flows like this:
+.env --> node config --> runtime config

+env.ts
+  improve user messaging

+how node config works
+  `default.ts` is always run.
+  `development.ts` is always run.
+Maybe we can drop it.
+  Then any file whose name matches `NODE_ENV` also runs.
+We set `NODE_ENV` in several npm scripts.

+There is the bootstrap config and the runtime config: bootstrapping config parses `.env`

+runtime config
+  figures out which services to use

 ## Connecting to MS Exchange
 Create a .env file.
 Put the following in it:
 ```